TirelessDev/ProTag_TestFixture_LEDController/README.md

 - `VDD`   - I/O Vref

 The text records of any type 2 NFC tags read will be reported with a `'nfc: '` prefix.

+Once a tag has been read the field will automatically turn off.
+A subsequent call to `'6'` will be required to read again.